wwfyde/dify-docs/en/user-guide/creating-dify-apps/prompt-engineering/agent-assistant.md

 ## Usage Instructions

 To facilitate quick learning and use, application templates for the Agent Assistant are available in the 'Explore' section.
 You can integrate these templates into your workspace.
-The new Dify 'Studio' also allows the creation of a custom Agent Assistant to suit individual requirements.
+The new MoLook 'Studio' also allows the creation of a custom Agent Assistant to suit individual requirements.
 This assistant can assist in analyzing financial reports, composing reports, designing logos, and organizing travel plans.

 <figure><img src="../../../.gitbook/assets/docs-1.png" alt=""><figcaption><p>Explore-Agent Assistant Application Template</p></figcaption></figure>